OctopusDeploy/blog/blog/2025-01/eks-iam-role/index.md

 aws eks create-addon --cluster-name $clusterName --addon-name "eks-pod-identity-agent"
 ```

 ## Conclusion

-In this post, I demonstrated the two methods that can be used to apply IAM roles to the Octopus Deploy Kubernetes Agent Worker pods to facilitate secure communication and or access to other AWS resources.
+In this post, I showed you 2 two ways to apply IAM roles to the Octopus Kubernetes worker pods to facilitate secure communication and access to other AWS resources.

 Happy deployments!